-During November 1941, the NZ OFP would operate in support of the NZ Division during Operation Crusader.
+During November 1941, the NZ OFP operated in support of the NZ Division during Operation Crusader.
 Operation Crusade was a significant allied operation to destroy Axis armoured forces in the Cyrenaica region of Libya and lift the siege of Tobruk.

 Attached to the NZ Div Workshops as part of the admin group under the NZ Div CRASC, Operation Crusader was a harsh introduction to the realities of mobile logistics in the harsh terrain and climate of the Western Desert.

 Throughout November, the NZ OFP was on the move every couple of days, and after a final push of seven days of hard desert travel, entered the outer defences of Tobruk at 0730 on 29 November 1941.
 Under enemy shell fire for two days, Knox placed the NZ OPF into dispersal locations and confirmed with 70 Div HQ the final placement of the NZ OFP.
 At about 0930, while conducting a recce of the final dispersal area, Knox’s vehicle ran over a mine.
 The vehicle was a complete wreck with Knox injured in the leg and immediately evacuated to Casualty Clearing Station and then to 62 General Hospital.
 At about 1430, the NZ OFP moved to a new location in a derelict vehicle park on the edge of Tobruk township.
 The NZ OFP remained in Tobruk until 7 December, when it redeployed back to Baghish.